yinsenm/yinsenm.github.io/_posts/2016-8-18-Orientation_Lab.md

 ## LaTeX
 [LaTeX](http://www.latex-project.org/)  is a type-setting system for preparing documents, and is the standard used in almost all technical disciplines.
 It permits a high level of control over the structure of presentations and text documents, while also allowing the user to enter mathematical symbols.

-Learning how to use LaTeX is Necessary for research publications, with it you can make elegant documents which can be edited quickly.
+Learning how to use LaTeX is **necessary** for research publications, with it you can make elegant documents which can be edited quickly.
 Graduate students should learn how to use LaTeX as quickly as possible.
 It is not formally required in all classes, but you will be handicapping yourself if you do not learn how to use it quickly.

 ### Install LaTeX
 LaTeX is a language and not an editor, or notepad: such as word, so how Interact with LaTeX you will be dictated by what implementation and what editor you use.